azrin640/ngwp/README.md

 ~/opt/ngwp $ docker up -d
 ```

-Now u can navigate to your server ip or domain, nginx will be running at domain:80, wordpress at domain:8000
+Now u can navigate to your server ip or domain, nginx will be running at domain:80, angular at domain:4200 and wordpress at domain:8000

 Enjoy ...# ngwp
 # ngwp